JetBrains/kotlin/MULTIPLATFORM.md

 ### 4. iOS application

-As said above the multiplatform library can also be used in iOS applications.
-The general approach here is the same as in case of an Android application: we create a separate Xcode project and add the library as a framework.
+As already mentioned above the multiplatform library can also be used in iOS applications.
+The general approach here is the same as in the case of the Android application: we create a separate Xcode project and add the library as a framework.
 But we need to make some additional steps here.

 Unlike Android Studio Xcode doesn't use Gradle, so we cannot just add the library as a dependency.
 Instead we need to create a new framework in the Xcode project and then replace its default build phases with a custom one which delegates building the framework to Gradle.

-To do this, make the following steps:
+To do this, perform the following steps:

-1. Create a new Xcode project in the root directory of our project (the `application` directory in the [section 1](#1-preparing-a-workspace)).
+1. Create a new Xcode project in the root directory of your project (the `application` directory in the [section 1](#1-preparing-a-workspace)).
 Name it `iosApp` so Xcode will create the project in the directory we created in the section 1.
 2. Add a new framework in the project.
-Go `File` -> `New` -> `Target` -> `Cocoa Touch Framework`.
-Specify the same framework name as in `greeting/ios/build.gradle`: `Greeting`.
+Go to `File` -> `New` -> `Target` -> `Cocoa Touch Framework`.
+Specify the same framework name as is in `greeting/ios/build.gradle`: `Greeting`.
 3. Choose the new framework in the `Project Navigator` and open the `Build Settings` tab.
 Here we need to add a new build setting specifying what Gradle task will be executed to build the framework for one or another platform.
 Fortunately, Xcode allows us to set different values for the same build setting depending on the platform.
 Create a new build setting in the `User-defined` section and name it `KONAN_TASK`.
-Then specify the following values of it for different platforms (for both `Debug` and `Release` modes):
+Then specify the following values for it for different platforms (for both `Debug` and `Release` modes):

     |Platform               |Value                                  |